crummy/crummy.github.io/_posts/2018-01-12-improv-dungeons-n-dragons.md

 actions of the players and the world imagined by the storyteller.

-"A shared narrative experience" is how I described it when convincing my friends to try it out, but perhaps a better descrition is just imagining things for grown-ups.
+"A shared narrative experience" is how I described it when convincing my friends to try it out, but perhaps a better description is just imagining things for grown-ups.
 Kids spend a lot of time in their imaginations, with imaginary friends, playing cops and robbers, etc., but aside from imagination used towards a specific physical output (writing a book, for example) or stage improv (which is more performative) there is little room for adults to play in an imaginary space.
-That's what Dungeons and Dragons (and other role-playing games) can provide.
+That's what games like Dungeons and Dragons can provide.